persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-08-14-python-django-starter-three.md

 ---
-title: Python and Django Starter Website using MySQL serving a Membership System
+title: Python and Django Starter Website using MySQL hosted at Vercel Cloud serving a Membership System
 date: 2025-10-15
 published: true
 categories: